AlexisPiramide/Simon-Game/README.md

 another colored button gets added to that sequence making the sequence longer as each level progresses.
 The user can make upto as many stages as they are able to.

+I added sounds to the game upon button pressing and gameover sound when the player loses the game.
+All the sound files are available in the sounds folder.

 Run Instructions: You can either download the files and open index.html with a browser, or you can access this link to play the game
 online: https://msalman81.github.io/Simon-Game/